Magyartanulas/magyartanulas.github.io/conditional_mood.md

 The word `akkor` means then, and is used as an immediate follow-up.

-* Ha mindenható lennél, akkor mi lenne az első dolog amit megváltaztotnál a világban?
-(If you were almighty, then what would be the first thing you would change in the world?)
+* Ha kitalált karakter lennél, akkor ki lennél? - (If you were a fictional character, then who would you be?)
 * Ha azt hiszitek, hogy hazamegyek és feladom, akkor tévedtek! - (If you (guys) believe that I'm going home and giving up, then you are mistaken!)

 *Alex: Készen állsz?* - (Are you ready? lit.
 Do you stand prepared?)